not featured

 Fend Off Fraudsters

 One in ten adults falls victim to a scam or fraud yearly.
-With that knowledge, we at Embers want to keep you protected, informed, and secure.
-Check out these everyday scenarios you need to be on the lookout for and how to prepare against scammers and fraud.
+We at Embers want to keep you protected, informed, and secure.
+On this page, we'll keep you up-to-date with the latest financial scams we are seeing!

 Hey Embers Members!

 One in ten adults falls victim to a scam or fraud yearly.
-With that knowledge, we at Embers want to keep you protected, informed, and secure.
-Check out these everyday scenarios you need to be on the lookout for and how to prepare against scammers and fraud.
+We at Embers want to keep you protected, informed, and secure.
+On this page, we'll keep you up-to-date with the latest financial scams we are seeing!

-Did you know that Puppy/pet scams are one of the most common scams we see and can be some of the most difficult to dissuade?
+Did you know that Puppy/pet scams are one of the most common scams we see?

 We all love our pets, and it's hard to resist the cute face of a puppy in a picture that's "proof" that the transaction is legitimate.